-Changes in the law have thus made obsolete the Court's dictum that a plaintiff can avoid federal jurisdiction by "resort[ing] to the expedient for suing for less than the jurisdictional amount."
+Changes in the law have made the Court's dictum that a plaintiff can avoid federal jurisdiction by "resort[ing] to the expedient for suing for less than the jurisdictional amount" largely obsolete.
 St. Paul Mercury, 303 U.S. at 294.
-The panel's decision (and the Ninth Circuit's decision in Lowdermilk permits a plaintiff to deprive a defendant of its right to proceed in federal court (or even imposing higher burdens of proof solely because of a plaintiff's ad damnum) creating the very inequities the Court sought to avoid in St. Paul Mercury.
-The present case provides the Court with the opportunity to clarify that its nearly 70-year-old dictum applies only in those increasingly rare situations where the pleaded amount limits damages, as was routinely the case in 1938.
+Permitting plaintiffs to deprive defendants of their right to proceed in federal court or imposing higher burdens of proof solely because of plaintiffs' ad damnum creates the very inequities the Court sought to avoid in St. Paul Mercury.
+This case provides the Court with the opportunity to limit the holding in its nearly 70 year-old precedent to those increasingly rare situations where the pleaded amount limits damages as was routinely the case in 1938.

 III.
-The Court Should Grant The Petition To Prevent Plaintiffs From Unfairly Depriving Defendants Of Access To Federal Fora.
+The Court Should Grant The Petition To Prevent Plaintiffs From Unfairly Depriving Defendants Of Access to Federal Fora.

-The Court should also grant the petition to prevent plaintiffs from unfairly depriving defendants of access to federal fora.
-Although the tripartite conflict among the federal courts of appeals alone warrants this Court's review of the Third Circuit panel decision, the very real potential for procedural gamesmanship, as well as federal forum-shopping, by litigants to avoid federal jurisdiction provides an independent basis for this Court's review.
-And although this case arises under CAFA, it will affect all cases removed on the basis of diversity where the amount in controversy is at issue.
+The Court should grant the petition to prevent plaintiffs from unfairly depriving defendants of access to federal fora.
+Although the tripartite conflict among the federal courts of appeals alone warrants this Court's review of the Third Circuit panel decision, the very real potential for procedural gamesmanship by litigants to avoid federal jurisdiction provides an independent basis for this Court's review.
+This case arises under CAFA, but it will affect all cases removed on the basis of diversity where the amount in controversy is at issue.

 The effects of the Third Circuit's decision are particularly pernicious to the public policies underlying Congress' enactment of CAFA.
-Congress adopted CAFA to curb abuse of the class-action device.
-Pet.
-App. at 31a-32a.
-These abuses included plaintiffs' collusive use of multiple class actions arising from the same operative facts and asserting the same claims on behalf of the same people, proceeding simultaneously in multiple state courts to multiply defendants' costs and, effectively, to blackmail defendants into settling even frivolous claims.
+Congress adopted CAFA to curb abuse of the class Petitioners' App. at 31a-32a. action device.
+These abuses included plaintiffs' collusive use of multiple class actions arising from the same operative facts asserting the same claims on behalf of the same people proceeding simultaneously in multiple state courts to multiply defendants' costs and blackmail defendants into settling even frivolous claims.
 S. Rep. 109-14, at 4, 20-21, reprinted in U.S.C.C.A.N.
-3. Congress also expressed disapproval for many state courts' willingness to "freely issue rulings in class action cases that have nation-wide ramifications, sometimes overturning well-established rules and policies of other jurisdictions."
+3. Congress also expressed disapproval for many state courts' willingness to "freely issue rulings in class action cases that have nationwide ramifications, sometimes overturning well-established rules and policies of other jurisdictions."
 Id. at 4.